dgaydukov/cert-aws/sa/files/sa.md

 Yet this link is private, so members should have vpc and use vpc privatelink to access blockchain endpoint.

 ###### GuardDuty
-It's thread management tools that helps to protect aws accounts/workloads/data by analazying data from cloudTrail/vpc flowLogs/dns logs using ML.
+It's thread management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpc flowLogs/dns logs using ML.
-It's regional service, so all collected data is aggregated/analyzied within region.
-It doesn't store any data, once data is analyzied it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.
+It's regional service, so all collected data is aggregated/analyzed within region.
+It doesn't store any data, once data is analyzed it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.

 ###### Secrets Manager